About Ms. Scully

 During third grade, students transition into writing complete paragraphs.
 Third graders will focus on three genres of writing this year: opinion, informative, and narrative.

-Our third grade math curriculum is builds upon what they learned in Kinder, 1st, and 2nd grade.
-Saint Ann uses Saxon math, which uses a “spiraling” curriculum.
-This means that third graders don’t just learn one skill at a time.
-Instead, they get practice of different skills throughout the year!
-By the end of the year, we will have mastered all of our multiplication facts, with the help of our daily math facts program.
+Our third grade math curriculum is builds upon what students learned in Kinder, 1st, and 2nd grade.
+Saint Ann uses Pearson Realize math, which is a common role aligned K-8 curriculum.
+Each student has their own Pearson account, where they can practice various skills that we are learning in each lesson, as well as utilize enrichment and reteaching resources.
+By the end of the year, we will have mastered all of our multiplication facts, with the help of our daily math facts program, and out xtra math program on the school iPads.